 - Chiropractic care and physical therapy

-Your doctor may think that you will need more medical treatments at the time of settlement, and your attorney will calculate what those may cost.
+Your doctor may think that you will need more medical treatments at the time of settlement, and your car accident attorney will calculate what those may cost.

 Pain and Suffering